fjl/p2p-drafts/dns-discovery.md

 ### Referencing Trees by URL

 When referencing a record tree, e.g. in source code, the preferred form is a URL.
-URLs should use the scheme `enrtree://` and encode the DNS domain of the tree in the hostname.
+References should use the scheme `enrtree://` and encode the DNS domain in the hostname.
 The expected public key that signs the tree should be encoded in 33-byte compressed form as a base32 string in the username portion of the URL.

 Example: